cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

 PostgreSQL supports a few implementations for dynamic shared memory management through the [`dynamic_shared_memory_type`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-DYNAMIC-SHARED-MEMORY-TYPE) configuration option.
-In Cloud Native PostgreSQL we recommend to limit ourselves to any of the following two values:
+In CloudNativePG we recommend to limit ourselves to any of the following two values:

 - `posix`: which relies on POSIX shared memory allocated using `shm_open` (default setting)